p4tc-dev/docs/why-p4tc.md

 datapaths.

-By "datapath definition" we mean not only the ability to specify the match action tables, but also the control of how to glue them together in a pipeline which is traversed by a candidate packet.
+By "datapath definition" we mean not only the ability to specify the match-action tables, but also the control of conditions that glue them together in a pipeline traversal by a candidate packet.
-The TC architeture ([ref8][], [ref9][]) provides a mechanism for construction of a pipeline using TC verdict opcodes; however, it requires good knowledge of the underlying infrastructure and it is not only cumbersome to construct slightly complex pipelines but sometimes impossible to describe with TC.
+The TC architeture ([ref8][], [ref9][]) also provides a mechanism for construction of a pipeline using *TC verdict opcodes* (alongside chains and filter priorities);
+however, it requires good knowledge of the underlying infrastructure to create meaningful pipelines.
+In addition it gets not only cumbersome to construct slightly complex pipelines but sometimes impossible altogether.

-P4 is capable of describing a wide range of datapaths so much so that large NIC consumers such as Microsoft ([ref10][]) and others have opted to specifying their hardware datapath requirements with P4.
-The NIC vendors are then tasked with delivering hardware that matches the provided P4 program.
+P4 is capable of describing a wide range of datapaths so much so that large NIC consumers such as Microsoft ([ref10][]) and others have opted to specifying their hardware datapath requirements to NIC vendors with P4.

 From this perspective:
 Think of a P4 program as an abstraction language for the datapath i.e it describes the *datapath behavior*.
+And think of P4TC as manifesting the datapath definition.

 While P4 may have shortcomings it is the only game in town and we are compelled enough to add support for it in the kernel.